All Episodes

 You're not going to get the billion unless you fire that prosecutor.

-Why would Joe Biden, vice president charging Ukraine for the Obama administration, care about a prosecutor in Ukraine?
+Why would Joe Biden, vice president in charge of Ukraine for the Obama administration, care about a prosecutor in Ukraine?

-Because he was investigating zero experienced hunter who was being paid millions of dollars.
+Because he was investigating zero-experience Hunter who was being paid millions of dollars.

 That's a good reason.

-Anyway, so now uh, and by the way, this is a farah uh violation that we're talking about here.
+Anyway, so now, and by the way, this is a FARA violation that we're talking about here.

-This is not uh meaning you're supposed to register with the government if you're if you're lobbying on behalf of another government.
+Meaning you're supposed to register with the government if you're lobbying on behalf of another government.

 Well, my understanding was that Rudy was investigating all of this as part of op research, which happens with every campaign.